colinmsaunders/roshambolo/README.md

-Roshambono
+Roshambozo
 ==========

-Roshambono is roshambo (or Rock-Paper-Scissors) with no ties.
+Roshambozo is roshambo (or Rock-Paper-Scissors) with no ties.

 Rock beats scissors, scissors beats paper, paper beats rock.